codehsbooks/apjava/Programming-with-Karel/for-loops.md

 ```

 ### Summary
 For loops are a convenient way to repeat chunks of code.
 We can use for loops when we have a fixed number of iterations.
 A for loop is made of three parts: the header, the body, and the curly braces.
 The header has the initialization, condition, and update information.
-The body is made up of the statements that should be repeated and goes inbetween the curly braces.
+The body is made up of the statements that should be repeated and goes between the curly braces.